hicder/muopdb/README.md

 ## Introduction

 MuopDB is a vector database for machine learning.
 Currently, it supports:
-* Index type: HNSW, IVF, SPANN.
+* Index type: HNSW, IVF, SPANN, MultiSPANN.
 All on-disk with mmap.
 * Quantization: product quantization

+MuopDB supports multiple users by default.
+What that means is, each user will have its own vector index, within the same collection.
+The usecase for this is to build memory for LLMs.
+Think of it as:
+* Each user will have its own memory
+* Each user can still search a shared knowledge base.

 Here are the plans for future MuopDB:
 ### Phase 0 (Done)